frostoven/BSC5P-JSON-XYZ/README.md

 because the class info is garbled in between spectral peculiarity info.
 The latter however will work just fine (and is what this catalog uses).
 In any case, this script has mechanisms that allow for per-star amendments if needed.

+## Disclaimer

+These catalogs are provided on a best-effort basis.
+While we try our best to make these catalogs accurate, and spend a considerable amount of reviewing them ourselves, these catalogs nonetheless do not follow the academic rigour expected from scientific research groups.
+While we appreciate peer review, to our knowledge, no one external to Frostoven has reviewed these catalogs.
+These catalogs are mostly maintained by one (somewhat obsessive) person, though this work is based on SIMBAD data that many people maintain.

+Something very important to note is that we discard uncertainty because we focus on 3D positions.
+We do this because it simply is NOT helpful when needing to definitively place stars at specific positions in video games, which is what these catalogs are made for.
+For example, while it's useful for the academic to know that the position of Betelgeuse is known to be -49 to +90 light years off despite humanity's best efforts to calculate its distance definitively, it simply does not help us place the star in a real position within games.

+If you find any serious problems with these catalogs, please feel free to raise an issue.

 ## Source data
 Excerpt [from original data source](https://heasarc.gsfc.nasa.gov/W3Browse/star-catalog/bsc5p.html):